Mrs. Ngô Bá Thành: Early career (1959–1963)

 After completing her LL.M at Columbia in 1959, Vân returned to Europe and taught briefly at the International University of Comparative Law, headquartered in Luxembourg and Strasbourg, while researching legal systems in Latin America.
 Because her husband could not find a job, he returned to Saigon, while she continued with her studies and her family cared for her children in Paris.
 Vân then resigned and moved to Spain, completing a doctorate in corporate law at the University of Barcelona in 1962.
 She was offered a directorship at the International University of Comparative Law.
 Because of her fluency in English, French, and Spanish, another offer was for a position at the United Nations Office of Legal Affairs, department of international law by Secretary-General of the United Nations Dag Hammarskjöld.

 Vân turned down both offers and in 1963 returned to Vietnam, despite the on-going war, hoping to use her education to help the country.
 She was hired as the chief judicial advisor in the administration of Ngo Dinh Diem, president of South Vietnam.
-When Diem was assassinated at the end of the year, she helped found the Comparative Law Institute at Saigon University and its journal The Asian Comparative Law Review.
+When Diem was assassinated at the end of the year, she helped found the Comparative Law Institute at Saigon University Institute and its journal The Asian Comparative Law Review.
 She served as head of the institute and began to work in the peace movement.
 Embracing the feminist movement and believing that international cooperation would lead to understanding and eliminate oppression, Vân founded the International Women's Association of Saigon and became its president.
 The organization cultivated membership through ambassadors' wives in order to bring international women together.